Type 1 Diabetes Statistics

-- From 2000 to 2010, the rate of incidence of Type 1 diabetes increased from 3.4 to 6.2 per 100,000 among the population under 19 years old.
+- From 2000 to 2010, the rate of incidence of type 1 diabetes increased from 3.4 to 6.2 per 100,000 among the population under 19 years old.

-- Children ages 10-14 and adolescents ages 15-19 experienced the highest increase in rates of diagnosis for Type 1.
+- Children ages 10-14 and adolescents ages 15-19 experienced the highest increase in rates of diagnosis for type 1.

 - The Mexican Institute of Social Security (IMSS) is an institution that tracks data around chronic conditions in Mexico while providing public benefits.

-- In a study of 192 PWDs over age 18, over 80% of participants had an A1C of over 7%, with a mean A1c of 9.2%.
+- In a study of 192 people with diabetes (PWDs) over age 18, over 80 percent of participants had an A1C of over 7%, with a mean A1c of 9.2%.

 - Approximately 2 million people are living with diabetes in Argentina.

-- The rate of incidence of Type 1 among children ages 0-14 is around 7 per 100,000, ranking Argentina 53rd among countries according to rates of incidence.
+- The rate of incidence of type 1 among children ages 0-14 is around 7 per 100,000, ranking Argentina 53rd among countries according to rates of incidence.

-- According to the WHO, basic technologies like blood and oral glucose tests, A1c measurements, and urine tests are not generally available in the public health sector.
+- According to the WHO, basic technologies like blood and oral glucose tests, A1c measurements and urine tests are not generally available in the public health sector.